-After his meeting with German Chancellor Olaf Scholz in New York on Monday, President Volodymyr Zelensky said the two spoke about the president’s “Peace Formula,” but made no mention of the German leader’s opposition to the use of its long-range weapons.
+After he met with German Chancellor Olaf Scholz in New York on Monday, President Volodymyr Zelensky said the two spoke about the president’s “Peace Formula.”
+Still, he did not mention the German leader’s opposition to using its long-range weapons.

 Before the meeting, on the sidelines of the UN General Assembly, Scholz reiterated that he still does not support the lifting of restrictions on Kyiv’s use of German-donated weapons within Russian territory.